elucian/bee/syntax/composite.md

 **example**
 ```
--- define a list of ASCII characters
+-- create a list of ASCII characters
 new v := (A);

--- initialize a list using a literal
+-- create a list using a literal
 new w := ('1','a','2','b');
 ```